fbpx

 Taylor Cove

-This cove is a relatively straight cove and is lined with thick brush and some standing timber.
-Large ridges and rock piles line the sides of this area.
+This cove features a fairly straight layout, surrounded by dense brush and occasional standing timber.
+Large ridges and rock piles adorn its sides.

-This is a good arm of the lake to fish year round.
+Fishing is promising in this arm of the lake all year round.

 Look carefully at this spot with low water level…